ChrisCyberTech/soc-lab-1-sysmon-setup/README.md

 ---

-## 📎 Notes

-- Sysmon version deployed: **v15.15**
-- Schema validated: **4.90**
-- Config based on SwiftOnSecurity ruleset
-- Logs confirmed for Process, Network, and DNS activity
-- All evidence stored locally and committed to GitHub

----

-🔧 *Built as part of an ongoing security analyst portfolio demonstrating endpoint telemetry, log handling, and detection engineering fundamentals.*
+🔧 *Built as part of an ongoing security analyst portfolio showcasing endpoint telemetry, defensive monitoring, and detection engineering fundamentals.*